sreachtools/sreachtools.github.io/README.md

 We use Github pages and Jekyll to power the documentation website for [SReachTools](https://unm-hscl.github.io/SReachTools/).

-## Regenerate website (deprecated)

-1. Perform `srtinit` on your local copy of `SReachTools`
-1. Clone the repository `sreachtools.github.io` to your local machine as `SReachTools-website`.
+## Serve the webpage

-1. Run the script `SReachTools-website/docs2md.m`.
+1. Serve the website using the command
+    ```
+    bundle exec jekyll serve
+    ```
-1. Commit the changes in `_docs/src` for github pages to render.
+1. Pushing the changes on to github will deploy the website.

 ## Installation for Ubuntu